matthewlow04/matthewlow04/README.md

-👋 Hi, my name is Matthew Low and I'm a systems design engineering student at the University of Waterloo from Markham, Ontario
+👋 Hi, I'm Matthew Low, a Systems Design Engineering student at the University of Waterloo from Markham, Ontario.

-:mortar_board: I am most passionate about iOS development with experience in Swift, but also have experience working in other areas.
-I am always open to new learning opportunities to expand my skillset
+🎓 I'm most passionate about iOS development, with strong experience in Swift.
+While iOS is my primary focus, I’m also skilled in various other areas and always eager to learn and expand my skill set.

+📱 iOS Skills
-📱 My IOS tools/skills: SwiftUI, UIKit, unit-testing with XCTest and Swift Testing, Firebase, CoreData, SwiftData, XCode, Networking, MVVM
+- Frameworks & Tools: SwiftUI, UIKit, Firebase, CoreData, SwiftData, Xcode

-:computer: I love coding, problem solving, and designing practical mobile apps
+- Architecture & Testing: MVVM, Unit Testing with XCTest and Swift Testing
+- Networking: RESTful APIs, URLSession, CRUD

+🏀 I thrive on coding, problem-solving, and designing practical mobile apps that make a difference.
+Outside of tech, I'm passionate about music and sports—whether it's exploring new music, watching hockey or basketball, or staying active through sports, these outside interests keep me balanced and inspired.

-📫 Feel free to reach out to me via email at mk2low@uwaterloo.ca
+📫 Feel free to reach out to me via email at mk2low@uwaterloo.ca.

-Main Languages: Swift / Python
+🛠️ Main Languages
+- Swift
+- Python